mark-ruddy/arduino_number_guessing_game/README.md

 If this is successful you know the code compiles, after wiring can use `pio run -t upload` to flash the bytecode to the board.

 ## Hardware and Flashing Code to Board
+This project is built with these parts from the Elegoo Complete Starter Kit:

+- Arduino Uno R3
+- Solderless Breadboard with M-M and F-M jumper wires
+- MAX7129 LED Matrix
+- LCD 1602 module
+- Breakout IR receiver module
+- IR Remote (NOTE: if you are not using Elegoo IR remote you may need to update IR codes  in `src/main.cpp`)

-Wiring schematic, might not be super clear, also refer to pin numbers defined in source code against your own wiring(e.g. IR receiver signal wire is defined as digital pin 2).
+Wiring schematic below, might not be super clear, also refer to pin numbers defined in source code against your own wiring(e.g. IR receiver signal wire is defined as digital pin 2).

 ![Schematic](docs/arduino_number_guessing_game_schematic.png)